Skip to content

 codex chatgpt.com/backend-api/codex (OAuth) OpenAI Codex (ChatGPT subscription)

-anthropic-compatible /v1/messages + thinking Kimi Code, other Anthropic-compatible APIs
+anthropic-compatible /v1/messages + thinking Anthropic-compatible APIs

 anthropic /v1/messages + thinking Anthropic